Te Mana Tūhono

 Revised timeline for Network Hardware Replacement (NHR) in Pilot schools

-Due to the unprecedented challenges presented by Covid-19, we put a hold on the rollout of the new hardware in schools and have worked on a revised schedule to some 50 Pilot schools to be upgraded by 31 August.
+Due to the unprecedented challenges presented by Covid-19, we put a hold on the rollout of the new hardware in schools and have worked with N4L on a revised schedule for 50 Pilot schools to be upgraded by 31 August.
 The scope has been updated to include a few additional components which are listed in the documents below.

 Last reviewed: Has this been useful?
 Give us your feedback